luqmanbarry/external-secrets-operator-guide/README.md

 These Helm charts have been tested on Red Hat `OpenShift` v4.10.x.

-The following example uses two example services (`Product Service` and the `Shipping Service`), which will use the ESO to access credentials from AWS Secrets Manager.
+The guide uses two example micro-services (`Product Service` and the `Shipping Service`), which will use the ESO to access and fetch "sensitive" data from the AWS Secrets Manager service.

 Note that the following screenshots and code snippets intentionally show **sample** sensitive data as _examples_.